 Amortization expense is primarily comprised of the amortization of acquired finite-lived intangible assets.
-The decrease in amortization expense is the result of the customer relationships intangible asset becoming fully amortized during the first quarter of 2021 as well as lower Canadian to U.S. dollar translation rates during 2022.
-Refer to Note 6 to our Consolidated Financial Statements for additional information about the composition of intangible assets.
+The decrease in amortization expense is primarily due to the remaining unamortized intangible assets becoming fully amortized during the year ended December 31, 2024.
+Refer to Note 6 to our consolidated financial statements for additional information about the composition of intangible assets.